Ahrefs Review — All the Key Pros and Cons

 Is Ahrefs worth the money?

-Ahrefs is expensive — it costs a minimum of $99 per month to use it — but it gives you an incredible amount of data and competitive intelligence that can prove transformative to a business in the right hands.
+Ahrefs is expensive, with its best plans costing a minimum of $129/mo.
+But it gives you an incredible amount of data and competitive intelligence that can prove transformative to a business in the right hands.
 So whether or not this cost is ‘worth it’ really depends on how you use the product and the data it provides — it definitely helps to have a good understanding of SEO principles before investing in it.

 What’s the best alternative to Ahrefs?

 Based on the tests we’ve done and SEO products we’ve reviewed to date, we’ve found that Semrush is probably the best alternative to Ahrefs.
-It beats Ahrefs when it comes to providing project management tools and keyword intent data; but Ahrefs is stronger when it comes to the number of search engines that data is provided for (Ahrefs provides data from 10 search engines, whereas Semrush only provides data from Google).
+It beats Ahrefs when it comes to providing project management tools, advertising research data and content marketing tools; but Ahrefs is more generous when it comes to the number of projects you can work with and the amount of data you can access (so long as you’re on one if its more premium offerings).

 How we tested this product — and why you can trust this review